Opening Date: 13 June 2016

 Stage One: Register

 You do not need to purchase or download the SmartyGrants software in order to log in / register or apply for a grant.
-You do not need to contact the SmartyGrants software provider to gain access to our online system, simply follow the links on the CBP website.
+You do not need to contact the SmartyGrants software provider to gain access to our online system - simply follow the links on the CBP website.

 Stage Two: Preparing a project application

 Once you have registered in SmartyGrants you will be able to commence your grant application.
-Ensure you have read all of the program documentation available on the CBP website, and that you understand the program's eligibility and assessment criteria.
+Ensure you have read all of the program documentation available on the CBP website, and that you understand the program’s eligibility and assessment criteria.
 These may have changed since previous CBP funding rounds.

 Stage Three: Apply